Erika Christakis

 Bio

-Erika Christakis I am an early childhood educator, reading teacher, and New York Times bestselling author of The Importance of Being Little: What Young Children Really Need From Grownups.
-A former preschool director with teaching licensure in Massachusetts and Vermont (pre-K through 2nd grade), I am also certified as a structured literacy teacher through the Center for Effective Reading Instruction and the International Dyslexia Association.
-I was a faculty member of the Yale Child Study Center, where I taught undergraduate courses in child development and education policy.
+I am early childhood educator, reading teacher, and New York Times bestselling author of The Importance of Being Little: What Young Children Really Need From Grownups.
+I’ve been a preschool teacher and preschool director, and I am currently licensed in the states of Massachusetts and Vermont to teach children in pre-K through 2nd grade.
+I am also certified as a structured literacy teacher through the Center for Effective Reading Instruction and the International Dyslexia Association.
+For several years I was on the faculty of the Yale Child Study Center, where I taught undergraduate courses in child development and education policy.
 I’m passionate about supporting families to give their children the best start in life, and I am especially committed to improving language and literacy outcomes in children who are at high risk for reading difficulty, including children with a history of trauma.
 In addition to my private practice as a reading tutor, I offer professional coaching and program evaluations in preschool and child care settings.
 I’ve published in The Atlantic, The Washington Post, TIME.com, CNN, and The Boston Globe.
 I am a Harvard College graduate and have master’s degrees in early childhood education and public health.
-But if I had to define myself in only one word, it would be “mother” (I have four children, three grown up and one still at home with me and my husband).
-I love traveling with my family, playing with my high-maintenance dogs, and…needless to say… reading.
 If you are interested in arranging a reading tutor for your child or professional development in your school, please contact me at Erika.Christakis@gmail.com.

 Read an interview with Erika Christakis on NPR: What Kids Need From Grown-Ups (But Aren’t Getting)